AICPS/mindsight_cfg2vec/README.md

 $ conda install pygraphviz
 ```

-## Playing (Train, Test, Evaluate) our `cfg2vec`
+## B. Playing (Train, Test, Evaluate) our `cfg2vec`

 ### Step 1. prepare the training dataset
 If you have your own binary dataset and want to run it with our code, please refer how to generate new training dataset's instructions in [./data_proc/README.md](/data_proc/README.md).
 However, this could take a much longer time.

-In this guide, we also provide a simple training dataset ([./toy_dataset.zip](./toy_dataset.zip)), which is a small subset of our derived *allStar dataset* mentioned in the paper.
+In this guide, we also provide a simple training dataset ([./toy_dataset.zip](./toy_dataset.zip)), which is a small subset of our derived *AllStar dataset* mentioned in the paper.
 We suggest that try this out and see how our `cfg2vec` works first!
 Extract it right inplace.
 ```python
 $ unzip toy_dataset.zip
 $ mkdir data